-Clause 1.
-Admission of New States to Union
+Admission and Rights of New States

-However, if the doctrine rested merely on construction of the declarations in the admission acts, then the conditions and limitations imposed by Congress and agreed to by the States in order to be admitted would nonetheless govern, since they must be construed along with the declarations.
-Again and again, however, in adjudicating the rights and duties of States admitted after 1789, the Supreme Court has referred to the condition of equality as if it were an inherent attribute of the Federal Union.
-260 That the doctrine is of constitutional stature was made evident at least by the time of the decision in Pollard's Lessee, if not before.
-261 Pollard's Lessee involved conflicting claims by the United States and Alabama of ownership of certain partially inundated lands on the shore of the Gulf of Mexico in Alabama.
-The enabling act for Alabama had contained both a declaration of equal footing and a reservation to the United States of these lands.
-262 Rather than an issue of mere land ownership, the Court saw the question as one concerning sovereignty and jurisdiction of the States.
-Inasmuch as the original States retained sovereignty and jurisdiction over the navigable waters and the soil beneath them within their boundaries, retention by the United States of either title to or jurisdiction over common lands in the new States would bring those States into the Union on less than an equal footing with the original States.
-This, the Court would not permit. ''Alabama is, therefore, entitled to the sovereignty and jurisdiction over all the territory within her limits, subject to the common law, to the same extent that Georgia possessed it, before she ceded it to the United States.
-To maintain any other doctrine, is to deny that Alabama has been admitted into the union on an equal footing with the original states, the constitution, laws, and compact, to the contrary notwithstanding. . . .
-[T]o Alabama belong the navigable waters and soils under them, in controversy in this case, subject to the rights surrendered by the Constitution to the United States; and no compact that might be made between her and the United States could diminish or enlarge these rights.''
-263
+If the doctrine rested merely on construction of the declarations in the admission acts, then the conditions and limitations imposed by Congress and agreed to by the states in order to be admitted would nonetheless govern, since they must be construed along with the declarations.
+Again and again, however, in adjudicating the rights and duties of states admitted after 1789, the Supreme Court has referred to the condition of equality as if it were an inherent attribute of the Federal Union.9 That the doctrine is of constitutional stature was made evident at least by the time of the decision in Pollard's Lessee v.
+Hagan, if not before.10 Pollard's Lessee involved conflicting claims by the United States and Alabama of ownership of certain partially inundated lands on the shore of the Gulf of Mexico in Alabama.
+The enabling act for Alabama had contained both a declaration of equal footing and a reservation to the United States of these lands.11 Rather than an issue of mere land ownership, the Court saw the question as one concerning sovereignty and jurisdiction of the states.
+Because the original states retained sovereignty and jurisdiction over the navigable waters and the soil beneath them within their boundaries, retention by the United States of either title to or jurisdiction over common lands in the new states would bring those states into the Union on less than an equal footing with the original states.
+This, the Court would not permit.

 Judicial Proceedings Pending on Admission of New States